How to Work on Your Car in the Cold

 This should be a given if you live in a cold climate, but it bears repeating: dress for the occasion.
 Wear multiple light layers of clothing so you can remove some if you start to get too warm and make sure you protect your face, head, nose and ears.

-For cold fingers, invest in a good pair of winter mechanics gloves.
+When you step into the shade or crawl beneath a vehicle, you’ll be happy to have some toasty clothes.
+Remember to wear close-fitting pieces you can work in without catching on sharp edges or that won’t hang down and create a fire hazard.
 You don’t want something big and bulky that makes it impossible to work.
 Instead, look for high-quality gloves that offer insulation as well as dexterity.
 You might even opt for gloves with a Velcro wrist seal if you need a little bit of extra protection.
+Frosty fingers are not just uncomfortable — they move slow and you might not even feel a cut or burn.

 If you’re outdoors, no matter how in-depth your project is, make sure you schedule frequent breaks to warm up indoors.
 Staying outdoors for long periods of time, even if you’re properly dressed, puts you at increased risk for hypothermia and even frostbite depending on the weather conditions.